Press Kit

 Timeline

-1929 (Proctors sold to RK).
-1930 First public display of television on Proctors stage.
+1930 An early public display of large-screen television on the Proctors stage.

-1940s–1970s Ownership passes to the Fabian cinema chain, and Proctors is operated primarily as a first run movie house.
-A number of other owners follow, but as suburban multiplexes proliferate throughout the 1970s, the venue falls into arrears and disrepair.
+1936–1970s Ownership passes to the Fabian cinema chain, and Proctors is operated primarily as a first-run movie house.
+Other owners follow, but as suburban multiplexes proliferate in the 1970s, the venue declines and is repossessed by the City of Schenectady.

-1977 Arts Center and Theatre of Schenectady, Inc. formed by concerned citizens with purpose of securing, owning and operating Proctors as a performing arts center.
+1977 Community leaders form the not-for-profit Arts Center and Theatre of Schenectady, Inc. with the purpose of securing, owning and operating Proctors as a performing arts center.

 1979 Proctors, purchased by ACTS from the city for $1, re-opens and is listed on National Register of Historic Places.

-1999 Conclusion of seven years of extensive renovation including roof replacement, stage floor replacement, plaster repair, dressing room redecoration, ceiling dome restoration and installation of air conditioning.
+1999 Conclusion of seven years of extensive renovation including roof replacement, stage floor replacement, plaster repair, dressing room redecoration, ceiling dome restoration and air conditioning.

 2002 Arrival of CEO Philip Morris, former executive director of Arts Council of Chautauqua County.